-- The court held that the essential facts in this case are that:- - NCHK's business was conducted in a reckless manner and that the defendants failed to give the necessary warning and signed unqualified opinions of its audited accounts. - It was found that the finance director and some other directors were aware of these facts well before the winding up of NCHK in 1999.
-It was not pleaded and no evidence was presented that they were in any way connected with the alleged negligent acts of EY and AW. - Hence, NCHK and the liquidators, when they took over, were fixed with the knowledge of the essential facts through these directors.
+- The court held that the essential facts in this case are that:- - NCHK's business was conducted in a reckless manner and that the defendants failed to give the necessary warning and signed unqualified opinions of its audited accounts. - It was found that the finance director and some other directors were aware of these facts well before the winding-up of NCHK in 1999.
+It was not pleaded and no evidence was presented that they were in any way associated or conspired with the allegedly negligent auditors (EY) and director/advisor (Anthony Wu). - Hence, NCHK were fixed with the knowledge of the essential facts through these independent directors.
+The date of their knowledge counted and set the clock running.